jpcposts/jpcposts.github.io/_posts/2024/2024-02-08-unveiling_cryptographic_hash_functions.md

 In summary, MD5, SHA-1, SHA-256, and SHA-512 have played pivotal roles in ensuring data integrity, but with evolving cryptographic landscapes, the need for quantum-resistant algorithms is becoming increasingly apparent.
 The shift towards post-quantum cryptography signals a commitment to future-proofing our cryptographic practices.
 Understanding these nuances is crucial for maintaining robust security measures in our ever-advancing technological environment.

 📝 For more information about hashing algorithms, refer to [this Okta article](https://www.okta.com/identity-101/hashing-algorithms/).
-This [NIST article](https://www.nist.gov/cryptography) is also a great resource.
+This [NIST article](https://www.nist.gov/cryptography) is also a great resource!